Your library account

-- Library notices are emailed or mailed to the address in your library account.
-It is your reponsibility to provide the library with accurate contact information and keep it up to date.
+- Library notices are emailed to the address in your library account.
+It is your responsibility to provide the library with accurate contact information and keep it up to date.
 If we detect an incorrect address, your library account will be frozen until it is updated.
-You can update your contact information in person, online, or by phone.
-Contact any library location for help.
+You can update your contact information online via MyProfile.
+If you need help, Ask Us.

-As an affiliate borrower, your borrowing privileges and access to interlibrary loan services are determined by your home organization.
-When you sign up for your U of S library card ask for a print out of your borrowing privileges or ask for help at any library check-out desk.
+- As an affiliate borrower, your borrowing privileges and access to interlibrary loan services are determined by your home organization.

-External borrowers have limited access to licensed electronic resources like databases, e-journals, and online articles.
+- Some affiliate borrowers may have limited access to licensed electronic resources like databases, e-journals, and online articles.
 Check the borrower info in My Library Account for details or Ask Us for help.

-The library is legally obligated to respect the licensing agreements we have with digital publishers.
-These licensing agreements limit online access to current students, faculty, and staff and anyone connecting from on-campus computers.
-Each of our seven library locations have public access computers that you can use to access our electronic resources.
-Find out more about computers in the library.
+- Most of our licensing agreements limit access to electronic resources to current students, faculty, staff, and anyone connecting from on-campus computers.
+Most library locations have public access computers you can use to access our electronic resources.
+Learn more about computers in the library.

 - Saskatchewan-licensed health care practitioners (including veterinarians and veterinary technicians) are eligible to access the Saskatchewan Health Information Resources Partnership (SHIRP) online library.
 See the SHIRP website to register for an account.